mattbowers/obsidian-chord-sheets/README.md

+A fork of [Obsidian Chord Sheets](https://github.com/olvidalo/obsidian-chord-sheets) plugin to experiment with extensions including:

+- Support for inserting musical notation using MusGlyphs font
+- Additional markdown for labels, cues, directions

 # Obsidian Chord Sheets

 Render and work with chord sheets (**chords over lyrics** or **inline chords** in brackets) in your vault.
 This plugin brings